zbzailab/Astroverse-i18n/src/content/posts/us/astro-pages.md

 </MySiteLayout>
 ```

-📚 Read more about [layout components](/en/core-concepts/layouts/) in second.
+📚 Read more about [layout components](/en/core-concepts/layouts/) in astro.

 ## fifth/MDX Pages